hdereli/devco-sap-cds/README.md

-# Dev container for SAP CDS development
+# Dev container for SAP CDS

 ### Based on the Hands-on SAP Dev